imflash217/Project_Algorithms/README.md

 	* **Friends** are not members of the class and are **not affected by the access specifiers**
 	* `friend` declaration may appear only inside a class definition
 	* Ordinarily its a good idea to group `friend` declaration at the beginning or end of the class definition
+	* A class a make another class its `friend`.
+	* A class can also declare another member function (must be defined previously) of another class as its `friend`.
+	* A `friend` function can be defined inside the class body.

 ```cpp
 class Sales_data{